annasw/Project-Euler/README.md

 # Project-Euler
 A bunch of solutions to Project Euler problems.

-I'm going to upload these pretty slowly because of what I'm doing with my GitHubHacks.

 If you're doing ProjectEuler problems you probably shouldn't be here.

+(I was going to upload these automatically because of what I was doing with my GitHubHacks, but I'm not doing that anymore.)

+All new files (2019 and later) are new solutions, not old ones I'm uploading.